serhanakin/serhanakin/README.md

-Hi, I'm Serhan,
+Hi, I'm Serhan, a Full-Stack Software Developer.

-a Full-Stack Software Developer.
+I am building scalable web applications using Angular, .NET and SQL.

 <!--
 **serhanakin/serhanakin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.